MUSEUM SUPPORT

 2017: Spring: Readings from competition winners at StAnza Poetry Festival, St Andrews

 2017: Autumn.
-Major earth science conference, The Old Red: Hugh Miller's Geological Legacy.
+Hosted the major earth science conference - The Old Red: Hugh Miller's Geological Legacy.

 2019: Fossils displayed at Dippy On Tour exhibition at Kelvingrove Museum & Art Gallery, Glasgow.